jan-g/talker/README.md

 into the virtualenv so that they can refer to each other: you'll see a file hierarchy under `~/venv-1/lib` that mirrors the Python package hierarchy of that virtualenv.

+## Testing

+Python has some support for writing unit tests.
+A test is just a function that tries to do something and checks the result.
+Tools like `pytest` and `tox` can be used to automatically scan through a set of directories looking for files and functions that match a particular set of patterns (usually, that they start with `test`).
+PyCharm can also run a test for you dynamically.

+### What do I test?

+Tests come in various sizes and scope.
+The smallest are "unit tests".
+These test things like an individual function: if I call such a function with a particular input, do I get the result that I'm looking for?

+It's easy to test mathematical functions.
+Testing things like IO are more complex; it can help to try to structure your code so that the IO code is as simple as possible and hands off input to handler functions - you can then test those handler functions by passing fake input to them.